-d.
-To ensure a full and effective functioning of the NRM, activities were carried out to establish a Responsible Authority (RA).
-The RA was created in May 2006 following a Joint Order "On the establishment of Responsible Authority for protection and assistance to victims of trafficking and the assignment of duties to the institutions involved in this process".
-The joint order was issued by three ministries, the Ministry of Interior, of Foreign Affairs and of Labour, Social Affairs and Equal Opportunities.
-The order stipulates the establishment of a joint office with dedicated and trained staff (two representatives from each ministry), whose main tasks are; to enhance internal coordination and cooperation through team-building efforts; to design a case management/tracking system; to operate the victim-centred database; to identify financing sources; to help develop/revise the Standard Operating Procedures (SOPs), with clear division of tasks and assignment of responsibilities to individual actors at national and regional levels.
+e.
+The Responsible Authority (RA) was created in May 2006 following a Joint Order "On the Establishment of Responsible Authority for protection and assistance to victims of trafficking and the assignment of duties to the institutions involved in this process".
+The joint order was issued and signed by three ministries, the Ministry of Interior, the Ministry of Foreign Affairs and the Ministry of Labour, Social Affairs and Equal Opportunities.
+It stipulated the establishment of a joint office with dedicated and trained staff (two representatives from each ministry), whose main tasks are to enhance internal coordination and cooperation through team-building efforts; to design a case management/tracking system; to operate the victim-centred database; to identify financing sources; to help develop/revise the Standard Operating Procedures (SOPs), with clear division of tasks and assignment of responsibilities to individual actors at national and regional levels.